Planting your tree

 How to plant your Christmas tree

-Before you take your Christmas tree back outside, you should leave it in a porch or garage to acclimatise for several days, ideally wrapping its roots in a plastic bag or burlap sack if you’ve already removed it from its pot.
+Before you take your Christmas tree outside, leave it in a porch or garage to acclimatise for several days.
+Wrap its roots in a plastic bag or burlap sack if you’ve already removed it from its pot.

-It’s a good idea to dig a hold for your Christmas tree before the ground freezes.
-Use a spade to create a hole, then lower the tree gently in before back filling the soil.
-Finish off with three to four centimeters of mulch.
+It’s a good idea to dig a hole for your Christmas tree before the ground freezes over.
+Use a spade to create a hole, then lower the tree gently in before re-filling with soil.
+Finish off with three to four centimetres of mulch.

 Shop all spades >

 Regularly water your Christmas tree thoroughly, especially in the first year, then fertilise in the spring to give it a nutrient boost.
 Pruning a Christmas tree is another essential process and is easy to do.
 Simply remove any new growths that spoil its traditional shape or any branches that look dead or unhealthy.

 Christmas tree planting FAQs

 Yes, a Christmas tree can be replanted outside as long as it has roots.